PestoPatrick/TravelNest-Technical-Test/README.md

-#Technical Test
+# Technical Test

 This is my submission for the technical test

-#Picture of submission
+# Picture of submission

 <img src="https://user-images.githubusercontent.com/40219449/107559286-ce661480-6bd3-11eb-8871-a80f6e3ebbb1.png">

+#Docker image

+A docker image of my submission is available here:

 # AngularTechTest